How to Fix App Updates on Google Play Stuck on Pending

 To do so, you should:

-You can then download the app you want before returning to update the rest of your apps.
+Now, you can download the app you want before returning to update the rest of your apps.

-Some users manage to fix the issue by removing their Google account from the Play Store and then adding it back.
+Some users manage to fix the Google Play stuck downloads issue by removing their Google account from the Play Store and then adding it back.
 To do this, you need to:

-- Select Google then find your Google account and tap it.
+- Select “Google,” then find your primary Google account and tap it.

-Now enter the Play Store, enter your account information again, and try to download the app.
+Now, you can enter the Play Store again, type in your account information, and try to download the app once more.

-If your device is running low on storage space, it will restrict you from downloading new apps.
-To check how much space you have left, you should:
+If your device is running low on storage space, it will restrict you from downloading or updating apps.
+The installed apps may remain pending while they wait for enough space.
+To check how much space you have left, do the following:

-- Check if you have enough memory to new apps.
+- Check if you have enough storage space for new apps.
 Usually, most apps shouldn’t take up more than 20-30MB of space.
-That said, some heavy apps such as Messenger can use up to 500MB or more.
+However, some heavy apps like Messenger can use up to 500MB or more.

 The presence of ‘bloatware’ apps can affect your phone storage negatively.
-These are apps that don’t serve any particular purpose on your phone and use up a lot of storage.
-As such, make sure that you get rid of them to make way for new ones.
+These are apps that don’t serve any particular purpose on your phone and consume a lot of storage.
+Make sure that you get rid of them to make way for new ones.